 The program prepares the student to take the state examination to become a certified or licensed nursing assistant (CNA, LNA), whose main role is to work under the supervision of nurses to provide high-quality care to patients.
 The skills learned as a Nursing Assistant can prepare the student for a long-term career in the nursing field.

 Being a nursing assistant offers many rewards, challenges, and opportunities.
-Nursing assistants work in nursing homes, assisted living centers, hospitals, hospice, correctional institutions, clinics, and other settings.
+Nursing assistants work in nursing homes, assisted living centers, hospitals, hospices, correctional institutions, clinics, and other settings.

-The United States Bureau of Labor Statistics predicts an increasing demand in nursing assistants secondary to the growth rate of the elderly population over the next decade.
-The average annual salary for certified nursing assistants is $25,000 to $37,000 with the median being that of $33,500.
+The United States Bureau of Labor Statistics predicts increasing demand for nursing assistants secondary to the growth rate of the elderly population over the next decade.
+The average annual salary for certified nursing assistants is $25,000 to $37,000, with the median being that of $33,500.